Identity theft: Medical identity theft

 Privacy researcher Pam Dixon, the founder of the World Privacy Forum, coined the term medical identity theft and released the first major report about this issue in 2006.
 In the report, she defined the crime for the first time and made the plight of victims public.
 The report's definition of the crime is that medical identity theft occurs when someone seeks medical care under the identity of another person.
-Insurance theft is also very common, if a thief has your insurance information and or your insurance card, they can seek medical attention posing as yourself.
+Insurance theft is also very common, if a thief has your insurance information or your insurance card, they can seek medical attention posing as yourself.
 In addition to risks of financial harm common to all forms of identity theft, the thief's medical history may be added to the victim's medical records.
 Inaccurate information in the victim's records is difficult to correct and may affect future insurability or cause doctors to rely on misinformation to deliver inappropriate care.
 After the publication of the report, which contained a recommendation that consumers receive notifications of medical data breach incidents, California passed a law requiring this, and then finally HIPAA was expanded to also require medical breach notification when breaches affect 500 or more people.
 Data collected and stored by hospitals and other organizations such as medical aid schemes is up to 10 times more valuable to cybercriminals than credit card information.